flagship-io/flagship-js-sdk/README.md

 > return a `Promise<number>`

-Add/update all modifications data which are in cache.
+Refresh all modifications data which are in cache by making a new API call to the Flagship API.
+It's also updating campaigns matching current visitor context.
-Might be useful when your visitor instance has been initialized a while ago and some change have been done on Flagship platform meanwhile.
-From there some modifications may have changes, so calling `synchronizeModifications` make sure everything is fine. 😃

 It returns a <i>number</i> (=response status code) when promise is resolved.